When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Brand Variations

-Some manufacturers, such as Gerber, use identical height and weight ranges for 24 months and 2T.
-Others, like Carter’s, use distinct measurements for each size.
+Some brands, such as Gerber, use identical height and weight ranges for 24 months and 2T.
+Others, like Carter’s, give each size its own measurements.
+Here is how Carter’s separates them:

 • 24M: Designed for a height of 32-34 inches and weight of 28-30 pounds.